isacrisma/Forecasting-Temperature/README.md

 ## Project
-In this project, I developed a Climate Prediction Model using the Temperature Variation Dataset of Earth to analyse, observe and develop a model to predict temperature development in Munich, Germany.
+In this project, I designed and implemented a Climate Prediction Model using Earth's Temperature Variation Dataset to analyze and predict temperature trends specifically for Munich, Germany.
+The model leverages historical temperature data to identify patterns and provide accurate forecasts of future temperature developments, contributing valuable insights into climate change impacts at a local level.

 ## Tools
 <div>